standardebooks/manual/10-art-and-images.rst

 -	`National Gallery of Denmark <https://collection.smk.dk/#/en/>`__ (CC0 items have a Public Domain logo under the pictures, which leads to a CC0 license.)

+-	`Finnish National Gallery <https://www.kansallisgalleria.fi>`__ (CC0 items say “CC Copyright Free,” and the general rights statement in the original Finnish indicates that such images are CC0 licensed.)

 Clearance FAQ
 ~~~~~~~~~~~~~